How Much Does It Cost to Sell a House?

 7 Costs When Selling Your House

-The cost to sell your house can be broken down into nine different expenses.
+The cost to sell your house can be broken down into several different expenses.

 If you consider these before listing your home, you'll have a much better idea of the fees involved and the kind of profit you could expect from the sale.

-Whether you decide to engage with a real estate agent or not, you will likely still have to pay some sort of real estate agent commission when selling your home.
+Whether you decide to engage with a Realtor or not, you will likely still have to pay some sort of real estate agent commission when selling your home.

 2. Presale Inspection

 A presale home inspection isn't a requirement to list your house, but it can save you a lot of money and headache in the long run.